gujaraditya/Heart_Disease_Analysis/README.md

 # Introduction:
 Heart disease refers to any condition affecting the heart.
 This disease discribes a range of conditions that affect your heart.
 Heart diseases include:

-Blood vessel disease, such as coronary artery disease Heart rhythm problems (arrhythmias)
+• Blood vessel disease, such as coronary artery disease

+• Heart rhythm problems (arrhythmias)

-Heart defects you're born with (congenital heart defects) Heart valve disease
+• Heart defects you're born with (congenital heart defects)

+• Heart valve disease

-Disease of the heart muscle
+• Disease of the heart muscle

-Heart infection
+• Heart infection

 # Business Problem:
-In this project, the dataset has lot many features which gives many medical insights whether a per has a heart condition/ disease or not.
-Our objective for the project is to build models to predict whether person with available feature has a heart disease or not.
+In this project, the dataset has lot many features which gives many medical insights whether a person has a heart condition/ disease or not.
+Our objective for the binary classification problem is to build models to predict whether person with available feature has a heart disease or not.

 # About Data:
 Data set includes 13 features to predict target 0 or 1, where